-The broader aim of my research is to develop a more reliable, less uncertain atmospheric CO2 proxy that can stretch across the Cenozoic and into the Mesozoic.
-To achieve this I study the stable carbon isotopic ratio of coccolithophores, single celled phytoplankton, that first evolved in the Triassic.
-Their enigmatic carbon isotopic signatures are related, in part, to the ambient concentration of CO2.
-Through combining coccolithophore isotopic flux models with sedimentary data I recreate past CO2 levels and reveal insights to coccolithophore physiology.
+The broader aim of my research is to develop a more reliable atmospheric CO2 proxy that can stretch across the Cenozoic and into the Mesozoic.
+To achieve this I study the stable carbon isotopic ratio of cellular components derived from coccolithophores, single-celled phytoplankton.
+The enigmatic carbon isotopic signature of coccolithophores is related, in part, to the ambient concentration of CO2.
+Through combining coccolithophore isotopic flux models with sedimentary data I recreate past CO2 levels and reveal insights into coccolithophore physiology.
 My current aim is to reconstruct CO2 during the Eocene ‘hothouse’ 55-34 million years ago.

 View Selected Publications